 One of the major differences between wolf spiders and grass spiders in your lawn is that wolf spiders do not spin webs.
 Instead, they burrow small holes in the yard where they hide and wait for prey to come nearby and attack it.

 Wolf spiders are fast-moving predators and do not need webs to catch prey.
-Their speed, sharp eye-sight, and spiky legs make them among the top predatory spiders in the lawn.
+Their speed, sharp eyesight, and spiky legs make them among the top predatory spiders on the lawn.

-Being hunters, you’ll easily find wolf spiders in your lawn because of the insect activity in the grass.
-Grasshoppers and other insects move and feed in your turf, making it the perfect hunting place for wolf spiders.
+Being hunters, you’ll easily find wolf spiders on your lawn because of the insect activity in the grass.
+Grasshoppers and other insects move and feed on your turf, making it the perfect hunting place for wolf spiders.

 3. Hobo Spider